mt3o/config-layers/README.md

 console.log(config.__inspect('apikey')); // Inspect which layer provided the value
 ```

+# Features
+- Easy to integrate into any project
+- Layered configuration merging
+- Deep key access (dot notation)
+- Fallback values and custom not-found handlers
+- Configuration inspection (see from which layer the value comes from)
+- Immutable config proxy
+- TypeScript support

 # Why?

+Config Layers is a TypeScript library for managing complex configuration objects with support for inspection, fallbacks, and immutability.
+Useful for applications that need to rely on configuration from multiple sources and detail level (e.g., defaults, environment, country, region, app template).

+The library was born out of real world needs, when working on projects with complex configuration requirements.
+It was written from scratch, but based on real experiences and conclusions, with fresh approach, not tainted by legacy decisions.
+It's not a corporate code that was open-sourced, but rather a personal project, aimed to address the actual needs, without having to satisfy budget constraints, sprint goal, lack of time for refactoring and other such nonsense. :-)

+Besides, it's far easier to point the new person to a library on github than to explain in-house code, even if it's documented in confluence, don't you think? ;-)

+The library is not _opinionated_, that means we don't force you to use any specific file structure, environment variable naming conventions, or configuration formats.
+You can integrate this library into any project structure and use it alongside your existing configuration management practices.
+It's up to you to decide how to source and organize your configuration data.

 In modern applications, configuration often comes from multiple sources: some default settings, environment-specific overrides, user-specific preferences, etc. Managing these layers manually can lead to complex and error-prone code.